Where to Stay in Kyoto & Nara?

-Heading-out of the old imperial capital, train services will carry you to Nara – the even older imperial capital – located between 40 to 50-miuntes to the south of Kyoto.
+Heading-out of the old imperial capital, train services will carry you to Nara – the even older capital – located between 40 to 50-miuntes to the south of Kyoto.
 In this section you will find information about the following areas:

 Many travellers choose to visit Nara as a day-trip from Kyoto (or Osaka) but if you’re interested in staying there, Nara is a much smaller city with two overlapping accommodation areas: